IntelAgir-Research-Group/frontiers-robotics-ai-rep-pkg/README.md

 We have a local SonarQube deployment to check the algorithm measurements.

-To run it in you machine, follow the steps:
+To run it in your machine, follow the steps:

 ```bash
 bash sonarqube.sh